Inside the Egnyte AEC Summit: Cloud, AI, and the Data Problem Most Firms Haven't Solved Yet

 The shift is challenging because of the physics involved and the sheer diversity of tools in AEC.
 We're talking about massive files, point clouds and high-res renderings, that absolutely need local speed.
 Plus, the hundreds of specialized desktop applications firms depend on just don't run well, or at all, in a browser.
 For a long time, the idea of being truly serverless was a pipe dream.
 But with Egnyte's approach to file handling and caching, that's actually becoming a reality.

-The summit addresses this by validating what Vorwek calls the Hybrid Reality.
+The summit addresses this by validating "the Hybrid Reality".
 Thinking about it as "Cloud versus Desktop" is the wrong frame.
 By using hybrid caching and smart file-locking, firms can enable designers to use their complete, specialized software toolkit at the speeds they need, while the cloud seamlessly handles synchronization and security behind the scenes.

 The goal isn't just uploading files it's fundamentally optimizing the way the work gets done.